plumvillage/react-native-override-color-scheme/README.md

 yarn add react-native-override-color-scheme
 ```

-#### RN >= 0.60
+### RN >= 0.60

 If you are using RN >= 0.60, only run `npx pod-install`.
 Then rebuild your project.

-#### iOS
+### iOS

-##### Optional support for alerts on iOS
+#### Optional support for alerts on iOS

-> :warning: By default, overriding the interface style (light or dark) using this package doesn't work for alerts on iOS.
-We use [method swizzling](https://medium.com/rocknnull/ios-to-swizzle-or-not-to-swizzle-f8b0ed4a1ce6) for the `viewWillAppear` method of `UIAlertController` class which might create problems in some cases (for example, if another package is also swizzling the same class method).
-That's why we have made this step optional.
+> :warning: We use [method swizzling](https://medium.com/rocknnull/ios-to-swizzle-or-not-to-swizzle-f8b0ed4a1ce6) to enable support for alerts on iOS.
+Method swizzling is used by [Firebase iOS SDK](https://firebase.google.com/docs/cloud-messaging/ios/client#method_swizzling_in) as well, but it can be problematic in some cases, especially when another library is also swizzling the same method.
+That’s why we have made this step optional.

-To enable this, please follow the steps below:
+To enable support for alerts on iOS, please follow the steps below:

 1. Open your `/ios/{projectName}/AppDelegate.m` file
 1. At the top of the file, import the OverrideColorScheme module: `#import <OverrideColorScheme.h>`
 1. And then, within your existing `didFinishLaunchingWithOptions` method, add `[OverrideColorScheme enableAlertSupport];` to the top of the method (see below).